AlfredT1999/Clipz/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.

+The main purpose of this project is to store videoclips of the users that would like to share his best videogame clips.

+The tech stack used in this project is:

+* Angular 12
+* Firease
+* Tailwind
+* Web assembly
+* Vercel for publishing

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.